 These links will take you to the section for submitting Films and Screenplays, Art, and the Micro Fiction Contest. (or you can just scroll down to see all of them.)
 If you are looking for information on how to become a guest, artist, vendor, etc, please go to the festival portal (above) and then navigate to the corresponding section.

-Submit your film early for a chance to take part in satellite events during the year, such as potential HPLFF screenings over Lovecraft's birthday weekend at NecronomiCon in Providence.
-Films submitted by our MIDSUMMER DEADLINE (see deadlines on FilmFreeway) will have a chance to take part in those.
+Submit your film early for a chance to take part in satellite events during the year, such as at the HPLFF over Lovecraft's birthday weekend in Providence, RI.
+Films submitted by our JUNE 9TH DEADLINE (see deadlines on FilmFreeway) will have a chance to take part in those.

 However, don't wait until June!
 We're planning other satellite events now, and submitting early also saves you money through discounted submission fees.
 As with most things, the early bird gets the worm... sending your film as soon as possible gives us more time to say "yes," so don't wait until the last minute.